hashicorp/packer/website/source/intro/use-cases.html.markdown

 for development, you can generate both an AMI and a VMware machine using Packer at the same time from the same template.

-Mix this in with the continous delivery use case above, and you have a pretty slick system for consistent work environments from development all the way through to production.
+Mix this in with the continuous delivery use case above, and you have a pretty slick system for consistent work environments from development all the way through to production.